-This month I’m devoting The Extraordinary Project to the invisible tethers between grandparents, parents, children and grandchildren.
+This June I devoted The Extraordinary Project to the invisible tethers between grandparents, parents, children and grandchildren.
 Dozens of stories about family members sending messages through time and space, appearing in dreams that prompt a timely wake up, and spurring moments of synchronicity seem to suggest we are bound to each other by more than just genes and memory.

 Stories of Resurrection